 Box 12-Codes.
 Complete and code this box for all items described below.
-Do not report in box 12 any items that are not listed as codes A-V. Also, do not report in box 12 section 414(h)(2) contributions (relating to certain state or local government plans).
-Instead, use box 14 for these items and any other information you wish to give your employee.
+Note that the codes do not relate to where they should be entered for boxes 12a-12d on Form W-2.
+For example, if you are only required to report code D in box 12, you can enter code D and the amount in box 12a of Form W-2.
+Do not report in box 12 any items that are not listed as codes A-Z. Also, do not report in box 12 section 414(h)(2) contributions (relating to certain state or local government plans).
+Instead, use box 14 for these items and any other information that you wish to give to your employee.
 For example, union dues and uniform payments may be reported in box 14.

-On Copy A (Form W-2), do not enter more than four items in box 12.
+On Copy A (Form W-2), do not enter more than TIP four items in box 12.
 If more than four items need to be reported in box 12, use a separate Form W-2 to report the additional items (but enter no more than four items on each Copy A (Form W-2)).
 On all other copies of Form W-2 (Copies B, C, etc.), you may enter more than four items in box 12.
-See also Multiple forms on page 7.
+See Multiple forms on page 8.

-Use the IRS code designated below for the item you are entering followed by the dollar amount for that item.
+Use the IRS code designated below for the item that you are entering, followed by the dollar amount for that item.
 Even if only one item is entered, you must use the IRS code designated for that item.
 Enter the code using a capital letter.
 Leave at least one space blank after the code, and enter the dollar amount on the same line.
 Use decimal points but not dollar signs or commas.
 For example, if you are reporting \$5,300.00 in elective deferrals to a section 401(k) plan, the entry would be D 5300.00 (not A 5300.00 even though it is the first or only entry in this box).
 Report the IRS code to the left of the vertical line in boxes 12a-d and money amount to the right of the vertical line.

-See the Form W-2 Reference Guide for Box 12 Codes on page 12.
-See the detailed instructions below for each code.
+See the Form W-2 Reference Guide for Box 12 Codes on page 15.
+See also the detailed instructions below for each code.

 Code A-Uncollected social security or RRTA tax on tips.
-Show the employee social security or Railroad Retirement Tax Act (RRTA) tax on all the employee's tips that you could not collect because the employee did not have enough funds from which to deduct it.
+Show the employee social security or Railroad Retirement Tax Act (RRTA) tax on all of the employee's tips that you could not collect because the employee did not have enough funds from which to deduct it.
 Do not include this amount in box 4.

 Code B-Uncollected Medicare tax on tips.
 Show the employee Medicare tax or RRTA Medicare tax on tips that you could not collect because the employee did not have enough funds from which to deduct it.
-Do not include this amount in
+Do not include this amount in box 6.

-Code C-Cost of group-term life insurance over \$50,000.
+Code C-Taxable cost of group-term life insurance over \$50,000.
 Show the taxable cost of group-term life insurance coverage over \$50,000 provided to your employee (including a former employee).
-See Group-term life insurance on page 5.
-Also include it in boxes 1, 3 (up to the social security wage base), and 5.
+See Group-term life insurance on page 6.
+Also include this amount in boxes 1, 3 (up to the social security wage base), and 5.

-Codes D through H and S. Use these codes to show deferrals made to the plans listed.
+Codes D through H, S, and Y. Use these codes to show deferrals made to the plans listed.
 Do not report amounts for other types of plans.
 See below for an example of reporting elective deferrals to a section 401(k) plan.